lukeachristenson/reversi/README.md

 and the view calls the method through the controller when the player is a HumanPlayer(using mouse and keyboard inputs).

-## Commmand Line Configurator Commands
+### Commmand Line Configurator Commands
 To play Reversi using the main method, use the command-line arguments to customize your game.
-Set the board size with --size or -s (default is 6), and choose strategies for player 1 (Black) and player 2 (White) with --player1 or -p1 and --player2 or -p2, respectively.
 Strategies include human (h), various AI strategies like Greedy (g), MiniMax (mm), and several Sandwich combinations (san1, san2, etc.).
-These arguments allow for a tailored game experience, ranging from human to AI opponents.

-- `--size` or `-s`: Specifies the size of the board.
-The default value is 6.
-- `--player1` or `-p1`: Specifies the strategy for player 1(Black).
-The default value is Human.
-- `--player2` or `-p2`: Specifies the strategy for player 2(White).
-The default value is Human.
-- The strategies(arguments for `--player1` and `--player2`) are as follows:
+The game can be run yby running the jar file with the first argument as the strategy(`'h'` for human) for the first player(Black token) and the second argument as the strategy(`'h'`) for the second player(White token).

     - `h`: Human Player
     - `g`: Greedy Strategy
     - `u`: Upper Left Strategy